 Replaces the default Share Provider Factory.
 This can be utilized if own or 3rdParty Share Providers are used that - for instance - use the filesystem instead of the database to keep the share information.

 Defaults to \OC\Share20\ProviderFactory

+'''

-'sharing.maxAutocompleteResults' => 0,
+'sharing.maxAutocompleteResults' => 25,

+'''

-Define max number of results returned by the user search for auto-completion Default is unlimited (value set to 0).
+Define max number of results returned by the search for auto-completion of users, groups, etc. The value must not be lower than 0 (for unlimited).